-Doctors and midwives have been recommending castor oil as one of the best natural ways to induce labor for centuries.
-Because of its effectiveness it should only be taken to initiate uterine contractions after 39 weeks of pregnancy.
-Using evening primrose oil to induce labor is another method of encouraging the birth process to start naturally although it can take considerably longer to have an effect.
+Doctors and midwives have been recommending taking castor oil as one of the best natural methods to induce labor for centuries.
+Because of its effectiveness, however, it should only be taken to initiate uterine contractions after 39 weeks of pregnancy.
+Using evening primrose oil to induce labor is another natural method of encouraging the birth process to start, although it can take considerably longer to have an effect.

 How Long Does it Take for Castor Oil to Induce Labor?

-Castor oil starts working quickly and it is usually effective as soon as it reaches the bowels.
-Many women use castor oil to induce labor and contractions start in just 1-3 hours after taking an oral dose of the oil.
-Some women respond more slowly and the length of time taken for active labor to start does vary from individual to individual.
+Castor oil starts working quickly and usually begins to take effect as soon as it reaches the bowels.
+Many women use castor oil to induce labor, and contractions generally start just 1-3 hours after taking an oral dose of the oil.
+Some women respond more slowly, however, and the length of time taken for active labor to start does vary between individuals.

-Using castor oil to give birth is now being recommended less often by doctors due to the discovery of new drugs and medications.
-Many women are still advised to take castor oil to induce labor by a midwife and throughout much of the world it is still one of the most recommended ways of starting the birth process if it doesn’t commence naturally when full term is reached.
+The use of castor oil to induce labor is not as popular today as in the past, as doctors and other medical professionals are increasingly turning to modern drugs and medications.
+Many women still turn to the traditional castor oil method, however.
+Throughout much of the world it is still a popular way of starting the birth process if it doesn’t commence naturally when full-term is reached.

 Why Does Castor Oil Induce Labor?

-One of the main uses of castor oil is the treatment of constipation as the oil is a strong stimulant laxative.
+One of the most popular uses of castor oil is as a treatment for constipation as the oil is a strong stimulant laxative.
 Ingesting a small volume of the oil triggers contraction of the smooth muscles in the intestines and this in turn triggers the tightening of muscles in the uterus, thus initiating the onset of labor.